uberscott/astrobattle-book/src/1-prelude_to_the_battle_of_illus/6-disembarkation.md

 The core’s output would grow to an over-abundance of available energy in the next half hour.
 Alexander meant to deliberately push the Tzo Crystal reaction to “The Asymptote” – which was the point at which the power would scale at an exponential rate.
 Once the Asymptote is reached the core cannot be shut down.
 From that moment the core containment mechanisms will have five minutes before they are overwhelmed resulting in a catastrophic explosion that would consume the ship and anything else within five-thousand kilometers… that is unless the reactor core could be vented in some way.

-Alexander carefully regarded a news feed that was playing on one of his screens.
+Alexander carefully observed a news feed that was playing on one of his screens.
 The feed played background video of Pete exiting his ship in the hangar of  Mudd’s flagship while some talking pundits effortlessly came to agreement that the Ronin fleet was more or less impotent now that it was stripped of its Chief Tactical Engineer.

 “Ready, Fae?”
 Alexander asked.

 “Affirm, Alex\!”, Fae responded.

 Alexander hit a switch that opened a Ronin communication channel.
-Several holographic images appeared suddenly in front of him including the visage of Slither.
+Several holographic images appeared suddenly in front of him including the visage of Slyther.
 “Commence.”
 Alexander said and a chorus of “Rogers” rang out from the virtual gathering.
-He turned the channel off and the holographic personages rapidly faded away.
+He turned the channel off and the holographic personages faded away.

 The hangar hatch started to open exposing its contents to the vacuum of space.